miholler/NSpecifications/README.md

  - Use *ReSharper* or reflection for easily tracing **all existing queries** in the source code
  - Write more readable, manageable and elegant code.

-Specifications are described by Eric Evans as separate, combinable, rule objects, based on the concept of predicates but more specialized. **"A SPECIFICATION is a predicate that determines if an object does or does not satisfy some criteria."**
+Specifications are described by Eric Evans as separate, combinable, rule objects, based on the concept of predicates. **"A SPECIFICATION is a predicate that determines if an object does or does not satisfy some criteria."**

 The Old Way: ISpecification(T)
 --------------